 Azure On-Demand Provisioning

 With Autoscale the machines can be shut down to reduce compute costs.
 But the machine still exists in Azure and therefore the organization would be charged for the all the static costs including storage costs.
-Another feature that is available in only the Citrix VAD service is the Azure On-Demand Provisioning.
+Another feature that is available in only the CVAD service is the Azure On-Demand Provisioning.
 This feature allows MCS to create the virtual machine only when a power on command is given and deletes the virtual machine when it is shut down.
 Resulting in no components of a machine being present when the machine is shut down, including the storage disks.
 Requires the use of Azure Managed disks.